Compare Car Insurance in New Zealand

 New Zealand drivers can reduce car insurance costs through various strategies:

 - Compare Annually: Insurance premiums change regularly.
-Comparing quotes each year can save $200-$500 annually.
+Comparing quotes each year can lead to meaningful savings.

-- Install Security Devices: Quality immobilizers and tracking devices can reduce premiums by 5-15%.
+- Install Security Devices: Quality immobilisers and tracking devices can reduce premiums.

-- Bundle Policies: Insuring multiple vehicles or combining car and home insurance can save 10-20%.
+- Bundle Policies: Insuring multiple vehicles or combining car and home insurance can attract a bundling discount.

 - Maintain a Clean Record: Avoid claims and traffic violations to keep premiums low and qualify for no-claims bonuses.

-- Park Securely: Garaging your vehicle overnight can reduce premiums by 5-10%.
+- Park Securely: Garaging your vehicle overnight may reduce premiums with some insurers.

-- Reduce Coverage for Older Cars: Switch to third party insurance when comprehensive premiums exceed 10% of vehicle value.
+- Reduce Coverage for Older Cars: Consider switching to third party insurance when comprehensive premiums become disproportionate to vehicle value.

 Making a Car Insurance Claim